danllzy/python-financial-statements/README.md

 # Python-Financial-Statements
-Library written in Python to assist in DCF calculations.
+Library written in Python to assist DCF calculations.
 Processes historical financial statements pulled from SimFin and UniBit APIs.
 Helps to skip some processing steps

 **Some Key Info**